 Let’s talk a bit about these dresses provided by Silviyana.
 Did you know that you can create organic gowns made from plants like pineapple and banana leaves?
 Silviyana (as was previously featured on The Kind Bride) considers the carbon footprint in the process of creating, shipping, and delivering her gowns.
 Now that is eco-conscious!

-Kolbijane is the creative mind behind this gorgeous necklace and earrings -pieces that honor Jessi’s Native American heritage.
+Kolbijane is the Native American artist behind the gorgeous necklace and earrings exclusive collection that honor Jessi’s Native American heritage.

 My friend and design support extraordinaire Kristine Wellborn helped pull together a whimsical romantic and earthy feel which matched the vibe of our garden backdrop!
 We found amazing pieces like the wine glasses at a second-hand store and florals were created with the support of a locally sourced wholesaler!

 Besides the amazing models, gowns, jewelry, and florals, we had amazing VEGAN cupcakes for our intimate elopement themed eco-friendly styled shoot!
 Unrefined Bakery is always a home-run for my family, but I got to share the love with the team and showcase this lovely and tasty addition to our perfect shooting day!